Меню:

 Unit testing in C++ & Boost.Test

-For C++ there are many unit testing frameworks were developed.
+There are many unit testing frameworks for C++.
 Currently most popular are Boost.Test, and Google C++ Testing Framework.
-Both have similar features, but because we already using boost, the Boost.Test is better candidate for use in our unit test (and some unit tests already use it!).
+Both have similar features, but I'll cover Boost.Test because I'm using it in work and personal projects.

-The only drawback is that it lacks of mocking features, although Google Mocking framework could be used together with different frameworks.
+The only drawback is that it lacks of mocking features, although Google Mocking framework could be used together with it.

 Boost.Test could be used differently, depending on complexity of tests.
-User can use either write test functions themself, and register them manually, forming a hierarchy of tests, either he can use special macros, that will perform automatic tests registration.
+User can either write test functions themself, and register them manually, forming a hierarchy of tests, or it can use special macros that will register tests automatically.

 In this text we'll use "automatic" tests as examples, and you can read about manual test registration in Boost.Test documentation.

-Execution of tests is performed through Execution monitor, that controls execution of tests, handles errors, and collect data about executed/failed tests.
+Tests are executed by Execution monitor that controls execution of tests, handles errors, and collects data about executed/failed tests.
 Developer may control behaviour of execution monitor through command-line options, environment variables, or from source code.

 Tests with automatic registration

-For simple tests, work with Boost.Test is straightforward — you include necessary header files, and write test cases (possibly, organizing them into test suites), and then compile your test and link with boost_unit_test_framework library (that also contains main function that will perform setup of tests, and their execution).
+For simple tests the use of Boost.Test is straightforward — you include necessary header files, and write test cases (possibly, organizing them into test suites), compile your test, and link it with the boost_unit_test_framework library (it contains the main function that will perform setup of tests, and their execution).

 Minimal test program

-Here is minimal example, that has one test:
+Here is minimal example, that defines one test:

 #define BOOST_TEST_MODULE Simple testcases